rilhia/omni-endo-ai-mcp/README.md

 You do not need an AI for this path at all — it talks to the data tools directly.

 ### C1.
-Start the stack
+Make sure the stack is running
-The API runs as part of the Docker stack.
-In your terminal, in the project folder, run:
+The API runs as part of the Docker stack, so if you followed Step 4 (or already started it for Section B) it is already running and you can skip to C2.
+Otherwise, start it from your terminal, in the project folder:
 ```bash
 docker compose up -d
 ```
-(If you already started it for Section B, it is already running.)

 ### C2.
 Open the interactive API page
 In your browser, go to: